 But I did it, and I know I can, and I hope I can do it again.

-Perhaps your 175k Instagram Followers would be annoyed by an image saying "Donate for Frostbite on IndieGoGo", with a link in the description.
+Perhaps your 175k Instagram Followers would be so annoyed by an image saying "Donate for Frostbite on IndieGoGo", with a link in the description.

 Maybe she was mentally done with the movie.
 Maybe she no longer wanted anything to do with Vampire Academy.
 Maybe the movie was such a failure that Zoey wanted to put it to the back of her mind, and never speak of it again.
 Maybe she just didn't want to publicly tweet or post on Facebook about it.
 These are all valid reasons.
 She's completely entitled to feel this way, and no amount of hate should come her way because of it.
 But that doesn't mean that myself, and many other fans, can't be angry and disappointed.

 The sad thing about this entire ordeal is that the producers are very much in the same boat - or perhaps 'a similiar boat' would be more accurate - as the fans right now.
-They've worked round the freakin' clock to try to get this movie made - and get it done right.
+They've worked around the freakin' clock to try to get this movie made - and get it done right.
 Now, with the campaign officially over, it seems this dream of a good Vampire Academy movie is over.

 Now, I know this all sounds very drab — and truth be told, most people nowadays are multi fandom people.
 But even if that is the case, you'll always have your number one fandom.
 And for the fans who made Vampire Academy their number one, things are not looking good.